 - Vaginal estrogen for genitourinary symptoms is essentially risk-free and dramatically underused.

-- Fishtown Medicine builds the 30-year plan, not just the symptom triage.
+- Fishtown Medicine builds the 30-year plan rather than stopping at symptom triage.

 Related Services and Reading